Kyatwo Birmans is a small, CFA registered cattery, located in Southern California.

 We require the name and phone number of your Veterinarian before picking up the kitten.

 If you would like to reserve a kitten, a $150 non-refundable deposit will get you on our waiting list and hold a kitten for you until the kitten is ready to go to his/her new home.

 We spare no expense when it comes to our fur babies.
-They are fed Holistic cat food; human grade freeze dried chicken, human grade raw sirloin beef and premium dry cat food.
+They are fed Holistic cat food; human grade freeze dried chicken, human grade raw sirloin beef and premium, grain free dry cat food.

-The Birman gene pool is very small, so we have cats from imported (Australia, New Zealand, Germany, France and South Africa) and domestic bloodlines to help with genetic diversity and healthier kittens.
+The Birman gene pool is very small, so we have cats from imported from Australia, New Zealand, Russia and France, to help with genetic diversity and healthier kittens.